psychology-of-programming/ppig.org/content/papers/2018-ppig-29th-perticas.md

 ---
 title: "Modeling cognitive processes underlying computer programming"
-authors: [Catalin F. Perticas, Bipin Indurkhya]
+authors: [Cătălin F. Perţicaş, Bipin Indurkhya]
 abstract: "We present an approach to modeling computer programming as a cognitive process.
 In particular, we apply Piaget’s four-stage model of cognitive development to study how programming is learnt by adult programmers.
 For this purpose we survey software developers at different stages in their career.
 In